dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-databases.md

 ## Configuring custom databases

-The logical database that dbt models are built into can be configured using the `database` model configuration.
+The logical database that dbt <Term id="model">models</Term> are built into can be configured using the `database` model configuration.
 If this configuration is not supplied to a model, then dbt will use the database configured in the active target from your `profiles.yml` file.
 If the `database` configuration *is* supplied for a model, then dbt will build the model into the configured  database.

 The `database` configuration can be supplied for groups of models in the `dbt_project.yml` file, or for individual models in model SQL files.

 ### Configuring database overrides in `dbt_project.yml`:

-This config changes all models in the `jaffle_shop` project to be built into a database called `jaffle_shop`.
+This config changes all <Term id="model">models</Term> in the `jaffle_shop` project to be built into a database called `jaffle_shop`.

 <File name='dbt_project.yml'>